To Top

 The National Football League is truly a tale of two seasons: The regular season and the NFL Playoffs.

-All 32 NFL teams enter the regular season with hopes of making the playoffs, but after playing 16 games over a 17-week period, less than half do.
+All 32 NFL teams enter the regular season with hopes of making the playoffs, but after playing 16 games over 17 weeks, less than half do.
 That means, while NFL teams try to win every game they can, they can’t let a loss or two destroy the entire campaign.
 Whereas, in the NFL Playoffs, it’s do or die every week.

-There’s a huge difference between the regular season and the postseason for everyone involved, including players, coaches, refs, fans, and, of course, sportsbooks, oddsmakers and the casual or serious sports bettor.
+There’s a vast difference between the regular season and the postseason for everyone involved, including players, coaches, refs, fans, and, of course, sports wagering sites, oddsmakers, and the casual or serious sports bettor.

 Michigan sportsbooks offer the following list of basic bets on NFL regular-season games and the league as a whole:

-• Moneylines: Bet on a favorite or underdog to win a game at moneyline odds.
-Negative odds are posted for favorites, representing how much you need to bet to stand to win $100 plus your bet back.
-Positive moneyline odds are posted for underdogs representing how much you stand to win for every $100 you bet, plus your bet back.
-Book the bet at currently posted moneyline odds and get paid at those odds if the team you bet on wins.
+• Moneylines: Wager on a favorite or underdog to win a game at moneyline odds.
+Negative odds are posted for favorites, representing how much you need to wager to stand to win $100 plus your stake back.
+Favorable moneyline odds are posted for underdogs, representing how much you stand to win for every $100 you wager, plus your original stake back.
+Book the bet at the currently posted moneyline odds and get paid at those odds if the team you bet on wins.

-• Point spreads: Bet on a favorite or underdog to win an NFL game once a point spread set by oddsmakers is factored into the final score.
-Add the points to the underdog’s final score or deduct them from the favorite’s to determine the betting winner.
-Book the bet at currently posted moneyline odds and get paid at those odds if the team you wager on wins after the point spread is factored into the final score.
+• Point spreads: Wager on a favorite or underdog to win an NFL game once a point spread set by oddsmakers is factored into the final score.
+Add the points to the underdog’s final score or deduct them from the favorite’s to determine the wagering winner.
+Book the wager at the currently posted moneyline odds and get paid at those odds if the team you wager on wins after the point spread is factored into the final score.

-• Totals: The over/under allows you to bet on whether the combined total points scored will be over or under a line set by oddsmakers.
-Book the bet at currently posted moneyline odds and get paid at those odds if the side of the line you bet on is correct.
+• Totals: The over/under allows you to wager on whether the combined total points scored will be over or under a line set by oddsmakers.
+Book the wager at the currently posted moneyline odds and get paid at those odds if the side of the line you chose is correct.

-• Props: Side bets on things that may or may not happen during a game, usually surrounding specific team or player stats.
+• Props: Side wagers on things that may or may not happen during a game, usually surrounding specific team or player stats, including head-to-head betting.

-• Parlays: Combine two or more otherwise individual bets into a single wager.
-Get paid at much higher odds than the sum of the individual bets because each bet must-win for the parlay to pay.
+• Parlays: Combine two or more otherwise individual wagers into a single wager.
+Get paid at much higher odds than the sum of the individual wagers because each must win for the parlay to pay.

 • Teasers: Point spread parlays allow you to move the line in your favor.
-Get paid at higher odds than the sum of the individual bets but less than straight parlays.
+Get paid at higher odds than the sum of the individual wagers but less than straight parlays.

-• Futures: Bet on a team to win over or under a set number of games in the regular season, its division, its conference in the playoffs, or the Super Bowl.
-Lock in the bet at currently posted moneyline odds that sportsbooks adjust for future bets as the season and playoffs continue.
+• Futures: Wager on a team like the Detroit Lions to win over or under a set number of games in the regular season, its division, its conference in the playoffs, or the Super Bowl.
+Lock in the bet at the currently posted moneyline odds that books adjust for future bets as the season and playoffs continue.

-• Live Betting: Book basic NFL bets and bet on expanded in-game betting markets during a game at odds that are adjusted throughout as the action changes.
+• NFL Live Betting: Book basic NFL bets and wager on expanded in-game NFL betting markets during a game at odds that are adjusted throughout as the action changes.

 NFL regular season facts

-The NFL includes 32 teams and each plays 16 regular-season games over the 17-week season from September through early January.
-The NFL is divided into two 16-team conferences called the AFC and NFC and each conference is divided into four divisions called East, North, South, and West.
+The NFL comprises 32 teams, and each team plays 16 regular-season games over the 17-week season, spanning from September through early January.
+The NFL is divided into two 16-team conferences, called the AFC and NFC, and each conference is further divided into four divisions: East, North, South, and West.

-Each team’s annual schedule includes a home and away two-game series against its three divisional rivals.
-The rest of each team’s schedule is put together using the NFL’s own scheduling algorithm, which takes into account the standings from the previous season and previous scheduling.
+Each team’s annual schedule includes a home-and-away two-game series against its three divisional rivals.
+The rest of each team’s schedule is compiled using the NFL’s own scheduling algorithm, which takes into account the standings from the previous season and previous scheduling patterns.

-The goal for each team is winning games and putting together the best regular-season record possible with the ultimate prize being a playoff berth.
+The goal for each team is to win as many games as possible and put together the best regular-season record possible, with the ultimate prize being a playoff berth.
 The team with the top record in the conference earns home-field advantage throughout the playoffs and a first-round bye.
 The team with the top record in each division earns a playoff spot and one of the top four seeds.

 NFL regular season betting realities

-Early season NFL lines are based more on opinion than fact.
-Sportsbooks have less to go on and make more mistakes, giving informed bettors who research teams effectively a better shot at winning.
+Early-season NFL lines are based more on opinion than fact.
+Books have less information to work with and are more likely to make mistakes, giving informed bettors who research teams effectively a better chance of winning.

-As the season goes on, sportsbooks set NFL lines based on how teams are actually playing and the lines are more accurate as a result.
-That said, mistakes are still made and betting value can be found because of the large volume of NFL games held each week.
+As the season progresses, books set NFL lines based on how teams are actually performing, and the lines become more accurate as a result.
+That said, mistakes are still made, and wagering value can be found because of the large volume of NFL games held each week.

-However, in the last quarter of the season, oddsmakers have built familiarity with the ongoings in the league.
-Teams tend to perform as expected and oddsmakers are able to set remarkably accurate lines as a result.
+However, in the last quarter of the season, oddsmakers have become more familiar with the ongoing events in the league.
+Teams tend to perform as expected, and oddsmakers can set remarkably accurate lines as a result.

-All this means it gets tougher to win with bets on the NFL as the season progresses.
+This means it becomes increasingly complex to win bets on the NFL as the season progresses.

-As the NFL season continues, things like weather, injuries, home-field advantage, and historical rivalries all figure into the lines.
-However, oddsmakers’ knowledge of the teams and how they are playing this season tends to emerge as the most important factor.
+As the NFL season continues, factors such as weather, injuries, home-field advantage, and historical rivalries all influence the lines.
+However, oddsmakers’ knowledge of the teams and how they are playing this season tends to emerge as the most critical factor.

-Only proper research will tell you what NFL moneylines, spreads, totals, and props you should be betting each week.
+Only proper research will tell you what NFL moneylines, spreads, totals, and props you should be wagering each week.

 Trim that parlay